michaelknigge/forcedel/README.md

 But be warned.
 There is no official way to delete a file that is in use by another process.
 ForceDel uses tricks to archive that and some applications may be offended if a file handle becomes unexpectedly invalid

-# How does is work
+# How does it work
 Well, it is quite easy: ForceDel determines witch processes are holding locks on the file and then closes the file so it can be deleted.
 Easy, eh?

 NO, IT IS NOT!